EURECA

 Direct SGDs:

-Goal 8 Decent work and economic growth.: Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all.
+Goal 8 Decent work and economic growth.
+Promote inclusive and sustainable economic growth, full and productive employment and decent work for all.

 Justification: